 If your spouse and you both need nursing home care, effective long-term care planning guards your money and assets.

-Medicaid difficulties couples face.
+Medicaid difficulties couples face

-The married couple’s nursing home care solution.
+The married couple’s nursing home care solution

-The following sequence will protect a substantial portion of a couple’s assets.
+The following sequence will in most cases protect a substantial portion of a couple’s assets.
 Generally, somewhere between 40% and 50% will be saved.
 Please note that the numbers outlined below simply illustrate the concepts involved.
 If you employ this asset protection strategy, your savings will depend on the actual cost of your particular nursing home, your monthly income, and other factors.